DLinIoTedge/dltrainBook/Tool-Set/TF/Readme.md

 5. How to bring up Python 3  and TF in Docker
 6. How to bring up Python 3 enabled  JupyterLab

+      Setting up JupyterLab with virtual environments on Windows 10

       Step 1 – Download Anaconda .
 [Link](https://www.anaconda.com/products/distribution#Downloads)
          Go to the Ananaconda website for the Windows distribution and download the Python 3.8 installer